eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 and `separatePublisherClient` are both enabled.
 The minimum value is `1s`.

 Default: `2s`

+#### lastWillTopic

+Configures the topic which should be used on Last Will.
+This field is mandatory when Last Will should be activated.

+#### lastWillQos

+Configures the QoS which should be used on Last Will:
+- `0` = QoS 0 (“at most once”)
+- `1` = QoS 1 (“at least once”)
+- `2` = QoS 2 (“exactly once”)

+Default: `0`

+#### lastWillRetain

+Configures if clients which are newly subscribed to the topic chosen in [Last Will topic](#lastwilltopic) will receive this message immediately after they subscribe.

+Default: `false`

+#### lastWillMessage

+Configures the message which should be published when the connection is ungracefully disconnected form the broker.
+The Message will be published in the topic chosen in [Last Will topic](#lastwilltopic).

+Default: empty string

 ## Establishing a connection to an MQTT 3.1.1 endpoint